 The USCIS registration fee is $10 per applicant plus an applicable legal fee for preliminary LAC attorney review of the position and candidate eligibility for H-1B classification.
 If selected, the regular H-1B petition filing and legal fees apply for petitions filed under the cap.

 How is LAC preparing H-1Bs in light of the above?

-H-1B petitions should be initiated as soon as possible to ensure a smooth process and minimize the anxiety on employers and employees.
-A rush fee will apply incrementally for H-1Bs initiated after February 15th.
+H-1Bs should be initiated as soon as possible to ensure a smooth process and minimize the anxiety on employers and employees.

 Which individuals may need cap-subject H-1B sponsorship?

 - F-1 students currently working pursuant to Optional Practical Training (OPT)